X / Twitter Content

 How to automate X content

-X automation is overloaded with bad advice — bot farms, recycled hooks, scheduled fluff.
-None of it works for founder-led businesses.
+X automation is overloaded with bad advice, bot farms, recycled hooks, scheduled fluff.
+None of it works for B2B, finance and technology companies.
 Here is what actually works, and what to avoid.

 What this guide covers